UniconLabs/shibboleth-plugin-parent/README.md

     compileOnly "ch.qos.logback:logback-core:${project.'logback.version'}"
 ```

+### Add the following properties to your gradle.properties file
+* **plugin.package** - this should be the plugin package/location ( ie org/example/plugin/ ) and must end with a trailing slash

 ### Copy files from this project
 Copy these two files from this project root to your project's root:
 **iamtest.gpg, update.properties**